 INGREDIENTS FOR CARROT CAKE COOKIES

-- Spices - a fragrant blend of cinnamon, nutmeg and ginger is just right here!
+- Spices - a fragrant blend of cinnamon and nutmeg pairs nicely with carrots and pecans!
+Sometimes I also add a touch of ground ginger.
 Carrot cake has a mild spice taste, and this blend suits these cookies perfectly.

 - Granulated sugar - granulated sugar helps to give the cookies a golden brown top and caramelized edges.